 Students will receive a Trinity College Dublin welcome pack by mail prior to arriving at Trinity.
-Specific Orientation for Dual BA students takes place in advance of the university-wide Freshers’ Week (Orientation) the following week.
-All classes begin in early September each year.
+Specific Orientation for Dual BA students usually takes place in advance of the university-wide Freshers’ Week (Orientation) the following week.
+The Academic Calendar for Trinity can be found here.

 All students are encouraged to download the Trinity MyDay app for Android and iPhone.
 This app, in conjunction with their website, gives students centralized access to all College services, from timetables to email to printing credit.
 A full Orientation week timetable will also be accessible through the Timetable tile in the app.
 Students can log in with the username and password they receive after registering.

 All registered undergraduate students are assigned a Tutor when starting in Trinity.
 A Tutor is a member of academic staff who is appointed to look after the general welfare and developments of all students in their care.
 Students can contact their tutor about anything and they will either offer advice or refer to a more appropriate colleague in college.

 Student 2 Student (S2S) is a student-led initiative designed to ensure any student in Trinity can get information and support from another student, find a friendly face to have a chat, talk things through or just ask a few questions when you're not sure who to approach.
 S2S offers Mentors to every incoming undergraduate honors degree student and visiting student in the College in groups who continue to support them throughout the year.